woshilapin/kirin/readme.md

 > Alias 'worker'

-Its role is to poll an external location and check if new information were published.
+Its role is to poll an external location and check if new information was published.
-In that case worker processes it then stores the result in db and sends the corresponding info to Kraken.
+In that case, the worker processes it, stores the result in db and sends the corresponding info to Kraken.

-There can be several of these if load is important.
-At least one per provider polled is recommended.
+There can be several of these if the load is important.
+At least one per polled provider is recommended.

 ### Tests